 CLO managers have sold about $33 billion of the instruments so far this year, double the total for 2011, according to data compiled by Bloomberg.
 Demand has surged along with other forms of securitized debt, including bonds made up of credit cards, commercial mortgages and auto loans.

 CLOs offer some of the richest yields, with triple-A rated versions fetching about 1.5 percentage points more than benchmark floating interest rates, JPMorgan’s Ahluwalia wrote.
 They’re also considered riskier than other asset-backed securities.
 Similarly rated bonds packaged from credit-card loans yielded 0.18 percentage point over benchmark rates as of Aug.
 29, Wells Fargo & Co. data show.

 Och-Ziff, the hedge fund founded by former Goldman Sachs Group Inc. trader Daniel Och, has used JPMorgan to raise $1.07 billion of CLOs since June, two people with knowledge of the deal said earlier this month.
-Private-equity firms including Apollo Global Management LLC (APO), Blackstone Group LP (BX) and Carlyle Group LP (CG) are among the 10 biggest CLO managers.
+Private-equity firms including Apollo Global Management LLC (APO:US), Blackstone Group LP (BX:US) and Carlyle Group LP (CG:US) are among the 10 biggest CLO managers.

 DiMaio’s first hedge fund, DiMaio Ahmad Capital LLC, managed CLOs as well.

 That fund, which he started at Zurich-based Credit Suisse with co-founder Nasser Ahmad, was spun out of the bank in 2005.
 Merrill Lynch bought a minority stake in DiMaio Ahmad in 2006, and Morgan Stanley (MS:US) did so in 2009, when DiMaio agreed to join the firm as head of fixed-income trading.
 DiMaio left New York- based Morgan Stanley early last year.